Azure/azure-sdk-for-cpp/doc/HttpTransportAdapter.md

   auto storageClient = BlobServiceClient(url, credential, options);
 ```

-The HTTP transport adapter options are specific for each adapter and are optional.
-This means that if you are creating your own HTTP transport adapter, you don't need to create options for it if you don't want to.

-## Building a custom HTTP Transport Adapter
+## Building a Custom HTTP Transport Adapter

 The Azure SDK for C++ uses CMake options to define what HTTP transport adapters to build.

 You can see [CMake options](https://github.com/Azure/azure-sdk-for-cpp/blob/master/CONTRIBUTING.md#cmake-build-options) to learn about all the supported options and what is the specific option required to be set when building your own HTTP transport adapter.

-Follow next steps to implement your own HTTP Transport Adapter.
+Follow these steps to implement your own HTTP transport adapter:

 1. Implement the interface.